spookylukey/django-views-the-right-way/docs/_sources/thepattern.rst.txt

            context = super(HomeView, self).get_context_data()
            return context

-This doesn't make much sense, until you realised that people are using boilerplate generators/snippets to create new CBVs — such as `this for emacs
+This doesn't make much sense, until you realise that people are using boilerplate generators/snippets to create new CBVs — such as `this for emacs
 <https://github.com/pashinin/emacsd/blob/c8e50e6bb573641f3ffd454236215ea59e4eca13/snippets/python-mode/class>`_
 and `this for vim